Managed WordPress Hosting Plans

-Your card will be charged for the amount of your hosting plan as well as any overage charges or add-ons each month on the same date that you signed up for service.
+Managed WordPress Hosting plans are pre-paid, and your monthly hosting subscription renews each month.
+Your card will be charged for the amount of your Managed WordPress Hosting plan and any overage charges or add-ons each month on the same date you signed up for service.
 For example, if you signed up on March 4th, you would be charged immediately for your first month, and then on April 4th, you will be billed for your second month.

 The First Payment Attempt

-As explained, our billing system automatically renews your monthly hosting subscription on the same day every month.
+As explained, our billing system automatically charges your default card on the same day every month.
 Payments may fail due to insufficient funds or cards having been reported lost or expired.
-The most common reason for payment to fail is when a bank simply declines the transaction.
+The most common reason a payment fails is when a bank simply declines the transaction.
 If this happens, you will need to contact your bank and ask them to allow Kinsta Inc. to process the payment.

 After the first failed payment attempt, we will send an email to the email address you use to log in to MyKinsta, asking you to work with your bank to ensure payment can be processed successfully.
 This email is sent to you from the address [email protected] so please make sure you treat it as a high priority and make sure it’s not delivered to your promotions tab or spam folder.

-If you have an outstanding invoice and wish to retry payment without waiting for our billing system to retry payment automatically, you can easily do so by logging into MyKinsta, going to the Billing > Invoices tab, and clicking on the Pay button next to the failed invoice.
+If you have an outstanding invoice and wish to retry payment without waiting for our billing system to retry automatically, you can do so by logging in to MyKinsta, going to the Company > Invoices tab, and clicking on the Pay button next to the failed invoice.

 If payment is successful, you will be able to download a PDF of your paid invoice within a few seconds.